 Specifically, what is the bake-off challenge?
 In the case of our bake-off, the specific challenge was to create a dessert using at least one variety of Girl Scout cookie as a primary ingredient.

-Answer the following questions to clearly your challenge:
+Answer the following questions to clearly define your challenge:

 Each girl who entered our bake-off was asked to provide two batches of their recipe: one for Judges to observe for appearance, presentation, etc., and a second for tasting by judges and event goers.